smileyfrowny/Games/README.md

 # Games
 Maze Game Project.
-Contains one html file.
-Unzip to play.
+Link where the game is.
+Open the zip file.
+Unzip and drag to web browser to play.